artainmo/general-programming/languages/OCaml/README.md

 Arrays are fixed-size vectors of values whereby all the values must have the same type, can be accessed and modified.
 They are created with the following syntax `let arrayName = [| element1; element2; element3 |]`.
 The values it contains are accessed like this `arrayName.(3)` whereby we access value at index 3.
 And values are updated like this `arrayName.(3) <- newValue`.<br>
-The Array module also contains functions for arrays such as `Array.length arrayName`.
+The Array module also contains functions for arrays such as `Array.length arrayName` and `Array.sub arrayName pos len`.<br>
+Even if arrays are supposed to have a fixed size, the functions `Array.append array1 array2` and `Array.concat array1 array2 array3` exist, however such operations are expensive since it requires copying the entire contents of the array to a new memory location with enough space to hold the new size.

 Strings are like arrays of characters.
 A string can be defined like this `let stringName = "Jason"`.
 Its elements accessed like this `stringName.[3]` whereby we access the character at index 3.<br>
 In OCaml, strings are immutable, which means that you cannot change the value of a character in a string directly.
 However, you can create a new string with the updated character.<br>